-It’s important to note that conversational AI isn’t a single thing; it’s a combination of different technologies, including natural language processing (NLP), machine learning, and contextual awareness.
+It’s important to note that conversational AI isn’t a single thing; it’s a combination of different technologies, including natural language processing (NLP), machine learning, deep learning, and contextual awareness.

 Conversational AI vs Chatbots

 The main difference between Conversational AI and chatbots is that chatbots have much less artificial intelligence compared to Conversational AI.
 We’ll touch on the differences even more in the next section.
 With that said, there is a lot of ambiguity surrounding the differences.
 The discrepancies are so few that Wikipedia has declared – at least for the moment – that a separate Conversational AI Wikipedia page is not necessary because it is so similar to the Chatbot Wikipedia page.

 Why the confusion?

 One common application for conversational AI is to be incorporated into chatbots.
 Chatbots provide convenient, immediate and effortless experiences for customers by getting customers the answers they need quickly.
-Instead of scrolling through pages of FAQs or waiting on hold to speak to an agent, customers can receive a reply in seconds.
+Instead of scrolling through pages of FAQs or sitting through long wait times on hold to speak to an agent, customers can receive a reply in seconds.
 However, not all chatbots use AI, and not all AI is used for the purpose of powering chatbots.

-It might be more accurate to think of conversational AI as the brainpower within an application, or in this case, the brainpower within a chatbot.
+It might be more accurate to think of conversational artificial intelligence as the brainpower within an application, or in this case, the brainpower within a chatbot.

 There are several notable differences between conversational AI chatbots and scripted chatbots.
 Traditional scripting chatbots require companies to write out all the responses to anticipated customer questions beforehand.
 Next, these responses are matched to keywords.
 Whenever a customer’s reply or question contains one of these keywords, the chatbot automatically responds with the scripted response.

 Scripted chatbots have multiple disadvantages compared to conversational AI.
 First and foremost, these bots cannot provide the correct response if a customer uses a phrase or synonym that differs even slightly from what has been pre-programmed, whereas conversational AI chatbots can understand the intent and meaning of the words given by the customers.
-Companies that implement scripted chatbots need to do the tedious work of thinking up every possible variation of a customer’s question and match the scripted response to it.
+Companies that implement scripted chatbots or virtual assistants need to do the tedious work of thinking up every possible variation of a customer’s question and match the scripted response to it.
 Think about the Comcast example above.
 When you consider the idea of having to anticipate the 1,700 ways a person might ask one straightforward question, it’s clear why rules-based bots often provide frustrating and limited user experiences.
-Compare this to conversational AI enabled chatbots that can detect synonyms and look at the entire context of what a person is saying in order to decipher a customer’s true intent.
+Compare this to conversational AI chatbots that can detect synonyms and look at the entire context of what a person is saying in order to decipher a customer’s true intent.

 Why Conversational AI is becoming so critical today

-Because conversational AI doesn’t rely on manually written scripts, it enables companies to automate highly personalized resolutions at scale.
+Because AI doesn’t rely on manually written scripts, it enables companies to automate highly personalized customer service resolutions at scale.
 This makes every interaction feel unique and relevant, while also reducing effort and resolution time.
 As a result, customers tend to report higher levels of satisfaction.

-The more advanced conversational AI can enable companies to analyze and identify when customer questions and issues to identify common pain points to preemptively intervene before a customer ever reaches out.
+The more advanced conversational AI chatbots can enable companies to analyze and identify when customers have questions and issues to identify common pain points to preemptively intervene before a customer ever reaches out.

-Conversational AI for CX is incredibly versatile and can be implemented into a variety of customer service channels, including email, voice, chat, social and messaging.
+Conversational AI chatbots for CX are incredibly versatile and can be implemented into a variety of customer service channels, including email, voice, chat, social and messaging.
 This helps businesses scale support to new and emerging channels to meet customers where they are.